Ellesmere Island: Euro-American exploration and contact

 The search for Franklin's lost expedition – also searching for the Northwest Passage and to establish claims to the Far North – involved more than forty expeditions to the High Arctic over two decades, and represented the peak period of Euro-American Arctic exploration.
 Edward Augustus Inglefield led an 1852 expedition which surveyed the coastlines of Baffin Bay and Smith Sound, being stopped by ice in Nares Strait.
 He named Ellesmere Island for the president of the Royal Geographical Society (1849–1852), Francis Egerton, 1st Earl of Ellesmere.
 The Second Grinnell expedition (1853–1855) made slightly further progress before becoming trapped in the ice.
 Over two winters the expedition charted both sides of Kane Basin to about 80°N, from where Elisha Kent Kane claimed to have sighted the conjectured Open Polar Sea.

-During this period, as the Little Ice Age abated and the hunting of marine mammals became more feasible again, Aboriginal peoples began to return to Ellesmere Island.
+During this period, as the Little Ice Age abated and the hunting of marine mammals became more feasible again, Indigenous peoples began to return to Ellesmere Island.
 The most well-known of these migrations in both Inuit and European accounts is the journey of Qitlaq, who led a group of Inuit families from Baffin Island to northwestern Greenland, via Ellesmere Island, in the 1850s.
 (Note: Qitlaq reportedly met members of Inglefield's 1854 expedition and Sir Leopold McClintock's 1857–1859 expedition while on Devon Island) This journey reestablished contact between Inuit who had been separated for two centuries and reintroduced vital technologies to the Inughuit.
 Other groups followed and by the 1870s Inuit were living on Ellesmere Island and had regular contact with those on the neighbouring islands.

 Contact between Inuit and Europeans or Americans was often indirect, as the Inuit happened upon shipwrecks or abandoned base camps which provided wood and metal resources.
 European goods were also obtained through inter-group trade.
 Long-term contact began in the 1800s through whaling stations and trading posts, which frequently relocated.
 Euro-American expeditions employed Inughuit, Inuit and west Greenlander guides, hunters and labourers, gradually blending their knowledge with European technology to conduct effective exploration.